mtr/core-layout/README.md

 You may have a look at an Angular [demo app](https://mtr.github.io/core-layout/examples/) that shows how you can use this `core-layout` module.

 ### Building the Demo (`examples/`)
-To build the examples, you will need to install the `sass` gem.
-How this is done differs from one operating system to another, so I will refer to the [Install Sass](http://sass-lang.com/install) page, and hope you'll find the appropriate steps for your system.
 Please note that if you don't plan on changing the demo and testing new stuff, there's no need to compile it yourself; you can just visit the [demo app](https://mtr.github.io/core-layout/examples/).